thosgood/this-weeks-finds/markdown/151-200/week196.md

 week196

-Today I\'d like to talk about the Big Bang and Pythagorean spinors.
+Today I'd like to talk about the Big Bang and Pythagorean spinors.
 But first, a book!
-If you want to start learning general relativity without first mastering the intricacies of tensors, here\'s a way to get going:
+If you want to start learning general relativity without first mastering the intricacies of tensors, here's a way to get going:

-1\) James B. Hartle, Gravity: an Introduction to Einstein\'s General Relativity, Addison-Wesley, San Francisco, 2003.
+1\) James B. Hartle, Gravity: an Introduction to Einstein's General Relativity, Addison-Wesley, San Francisco, 2003.

 Hartle is an expert on general relativity, but here he avoids showing off.
 He gets to the physics of general relativity as quickly and simply as possible, avoiding the usual route of doing huge amounts of math first.
-In particular, he works out the physics of specific solutions of Einstein\'s equations - like those describing black holes and the Big Bang - before he introduces the equations.
+In particular, he works out the physics of specific solutions of Einstein's equations - like those describing black holes and the Big Bang - before he introduces the equations.
 This puts off the hard abstract stuff until later, when the student has more feeling for it.
-The purists may grumble, but I have a feeling it\'s pedagogically sound.
+The purists may grumble, but I have a feeling it's pedagogically sound.

-Now\... what happened in the first second after the Big Bang?
+Now... what happened in the first second after the Big Bang?

-This may sound like an insanely ambitious question, but in fact we seem to have a fairly good idea of what happened all the way back to the first microsecond - unless, of course, there\'s some important physics we\'re missing.
+This may sound like an insanely ambitious question, but in fact we seem to have a fairly good idea of what happened all the way back to the first microsecond - unless, of course, there's some important physics we're missing.
 This paper tells the story quite nicely:

 2\) Dominik J. Schwarz, The first second of the universe, available as [astro-ph/0303574](http://xxx.lanl.gov/abs/astro-ph/0303574).

-But, since the physics gets weirder as we approach the Big Bang, I\'ll tell this story in reverse order - and I\'ll start from *now*, just to set the stage.
+But, since the physics gets weirder as we approach the Big Bang, I'll tell this story in reverse order - and I'll start from *now*, just to set the stage.

-So, here\'s a quick reverse history of the universe:
+So, here's a quick reverse history of the universe:

 -   13.7 billion years after the Big Bang: now.\
     Temperature: 2.726 K